ADVANTAGES FOR INJECTION MOLDING

 1 - High tooling costs and long lead times

-Tooling is a huge project and only one phase of the entire injection molding process.
-Before you can produce an injection molded part you first have to design and prototype a part (probably via CNC or 3D printing), then you have to design and prototype a mold tool that can produce replicas of the part in volume.
+Tooling for industrial injection molding machines is a huge project.
+Before you can produce an injection molded part, you first have to design and prototype a part (probably via CNC or 3D printing), then you have to design and prototype a mold tool that can produce replicas of the part in volume.
 As you can imagine, all of the iteration required to get the tool correct prior to mass production requires both time and money.
+The APSX-PIM can save you a lot of time and money due to its small and aluminum molds by allowing you have multiple trial runs with a very low cost approach.

 2 - Difficult to make changes on tool